joelberkeley/spidr/tutorials/BayesianOptimization.md

 -->
 # Design: Bayesian optimization

-In this tutorial on design in Bayesian optimization, we'll look at how we can use historic data on a black-box objective function to predict what inputs are likely to optimize a black-box function.
+In this tutorial on design in Bayesian optimization, we'll look at how we can use historic data on a black-box objective function to predict what inputs are likely to optimize said function.
 We'll detail the architecture of spidr's Bayesian optimization functionality as we go.

 ## A Bayesian optimization refresher